jacoborus/neodb/README.md

 **NOT READY FOR USE**

-NeoDB is an experimental database for node.js projects, it's written in coffeescript/javascript.
+NeoDB is an experimental database for node.js projects, it's written in javascript.
 This database is not intended for high concurrency input data tasks or large storage projects, but fits perfect with typical blogs and portfolios.

-NeoDB saves database and collections in folders, and its documents in json files named as their ids.
+NeoDB saves database and drawers in folders, and its documents/cards in json files named as their ids.

 ## Main features